CLI stages

 3. NLP

 Once a document is available for search (stored in ElasticSearch), you can use the NLP stage to extract named entities from the text.
-This process will not only create named entities mentions in ElasticSearch, it will mark every analyzed document with the corresponding NLP pipeline (CORENLP by default).
-In other words, the process is idempotent and can be paralelized as well on several servers.
+This process will not only create named entity mentions in ElasticSearch, it will also mark every analyzed document with the corresponding NLP pipeline (CORENLP by default).
+In other words, the process is idempotent and can be parallelized as well on several servers.

 datashare --mode CLI \